Applications Components In Android:

 Layouts

-View hierarchies that control screen format and appearance of the
+View hierarchies that control screen format and

 views.